VladRico/apache2_BackdoorMod/README.md

  TTY shells because an apache2 process is needed to do the bidirectional communication between socket and pty).
 It also improves stealth, shells are no longer related to apache2.service. <br/>
  * IPC socket is stored in the private /tmp folder provided by systemd service.
- On non-systemd systems, I'm currently working on how to implement a stealth behavior for the socket.
+ On non-systemd systems, I'm working on how to implement a stealth behavior for the socket.
+Currently, the apache2 service doesn't restart properly because my apache2 root process isn't killed by the init service script.
+ Have to kill my apache2 process by hand.

+The apache2 server needs to be compiled with the mod_so to allow Dynamic Shared Object (DSO) support.
 ### Bind TTY Shell
 The endpoint  `http[s]://<TARGET>/bind/<PORT>` binds a listening port on `<TARGET>:<PORT>` <br/>
 When a connection is initiated to the listening port, the port closes. <br/>